To illustrate where germs exist, how they can get into and affect the body, and how the body defends itself against them.

 As outlined on the esheet, have students read What are Germs?, from the KidsHealth website.
 Students can either read the article online or you can distribute printed copies.

-Once students have completed reading the article, ask the following:
+Once students have completed reading the article, ask these questions:

 How the Body Responds to Germs:

-Also as outlined on the esheet, have students go back to Infection Detection Protection and read the Infection! section.
-This page describes ways that infection can occur, as well as how the body responds to microbes.
+Also as outlined on the esheet, students should go to Infection! from the American Museum for Natural History.
+This resource describes ways that infection can occur, as well as how the body responds to microbes.

 Once students are finished, discuss the following: